cakcora/chartalist/README.md

 - trans_net_in
 - trans_net_out
 - price_prediction
 - type_prediction

-4. The corresponding dataset will be downloaded when the script is ran and the Panda DataFrame can be used directly for processing.
+4. The corresponding dataset will be downloaded if not already when the script is ran and the Panda DataFrame can be used directly for processing.